slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 ### On lifestyle

 <!--
-- never before has a generation so diligently recorded themselves accomplishing so little.
 + x@Cobratate -- A sad generation who’s obsessed with taking happy pictures.
 > *"If you are having too much fun, too much happiness, then something must be wrong as you ’ought’ to be doing more serious stuff.
 These ideas probably come from our family and other sources.
 We are raised with these pre-conceived ideas that imprison us." -- Pook*
 > *"Television has proved that people will look at anything rather than each other."  -- Ann Landers*
 > *"TV is chewing gum for the eyes."  -- Frank Lloyd Wright*
 > *"Where you live — what city, what country — has more impact on your well being than any other factor.
 Where you live is one of the few things in your life you can choose and change."*

+- never before has a generation so diligently recorded themselves accomplishing so little.
+- As a man, never stay at home all day.
+Go out, make friends, and create new connections.
+A man’s job is to face the world, take risks, and embrace difficulties.
 - you have 16 waking hours per day to chip away at your infinite queues.
 But your bandwith is mostly fixed.
 Fools burn themselves out in pursuit of perpetual overclocking. unsustainable output is waste.
 - I much prefer the riches I had — anonymity, freedom, simplicity — to those they have today — technology driven constant connectedness, ultra convenient (but awful) food, instant entertainment.
 It’s the difference between a vigorous independent youth and one scheduled and managed by the predominant culture.
 I prefer the former.
 - If you’re from a poor background, entertainment is your enemy.
 That sh!t will keep you poor.